-Data on the volume of synthetic nitrogen fertiliser used are provided by the Fertiliser Association of New Zealand from fertiliser company sales records from 1990 to 2022.
+Data on the volume of synthetic nitrogen fertiliser used are provided by the Fertiliser Association of New Zealand from fertiliser company sales records from 1990 to 2023.
 From 1990 to 2013, data on the percentage of synthetic nitrogen fertiliser derived from urea were sourced from the International Fertilizer Industry Association online database and were used to calculate the amount of applied urea fertiliser.
 Since 2014, data for total nitrogen from synthetic nitrogen fertiliser derived from urea have been provided by the Fertiliser Association of New Zealand.

-A large increase has occurred in nitrogen applied to agricultural land as urea fertiliser, from 24,586 tonnes nitrogen in 1990 to 254,000 tonnes in 2022.
-This is consistent with the increase in the total amount of synthetic nitrogen fertiliser applied, which is 5.65 times the amount used in 1990 (see reporting on the Agricultural soils category and figure 5.5.2).
+A large increase has occurred in nitrogen applied to agricultural land as urea fertiliser, from 24,586 tonnes nitrogen in 1990 to 267,000 tonnes in 2023.
+This is a larger increase than the increase in the total amount of synthetic nitrogen fertiliser applied, which is 6.3 times the amount used in 1990.
+In more recent years, urea fertiliser use has generally trended downwards, having peaked at 381,527 tonnes of nitrogen in 2015 (see reporting on the Agricultural soils category, and figure 5.5.2 and figure 5.5.3).

-Under the IPCC (2006) Tier 1 methodology, default emission factors are used, which are based on the chemical formulae of urea and assume all carbon in urea is emitted as CO_2 into the atmosphere.
+Under the IPCC (2006) Tier 1 methodology, default emission factors are used, which are based on the chemical formula of urea and assume all carbon in urea is emitted as $CO_2$ into the atmosphere.
 However, the 2006 IPCC Guidelines state that the maximum available carbon is not necessarily lost and that the emissions could be up to 50 per cent lower (IPCC, 2006).
 This gives a lower uncertainty estimate of -50 per cent and an upper uncertainty estimate of 0 per cent.